khaliliali/store-app-node-express/README.md

 # store-app-node-express
 A Simple Store App with Nodejs and Expressjs.
-Using mongoDB as DB.
+Using mongoDB as Data base.